platformsh/platformsh-docs/contributing/markup-format.md

 You can add sub-headings at the next lower level, just be sure not to skip any levels.

+Headings should be in sentence case (only the first word capitalized).

 ## Line wrapping

 For the reasons outlined at the [Semantic Line Breaks website](https://sembr.org/),